 Hotel California remains one of the most revered and successful records of the last century.
 Released at the very height of the band’s fame, the album and single and have remained evergreen to this day.
 Covering themes of excess and success, the album continues to entertain and beguile in equal measures.

 I only started listening to this album around 5 years ago.
-Until then I was an Eagles fan but had never strayed from the original or the updated Greatest Hits albums.
+Until then I was an Eagles fan but had never strayed from the original or the updated Greatest Hits album.
 It is without exaggeration to say that I still listen to this album at least once a week.
 From the classic single, ‘Hotel California’ to the burnt out ending of ‘The Last Resort’, I still find this album has so much to give.

 As a huge music fan, I am always keen to understand more about the stories behind the albums, the personnel, locations and inspirations that were distilled into 45 minutes of wonder.
 So, let us begin…

-1. The album and single were released in December 1976, less than 5 years after their formation.
+1. The album and single (of the same title) were released in December 1976, less than 5 years after their formation.